miscOS/discord-web-crawler/README.md

 ## Installation

-Clone the repository
+Clone the repository...

 ```bash
   git clone https://github.com/miscOS/discord-web-crawler.git
 ```
-and move to the directory to run the compose file.
+...and move to the directory to run the compose file.
 You might want to consider changing some configuration first.

 ```bash
   cd discord-web-crawler